 In the 1943 a violent bombardment came crashing down Capua destroying it completely and the museum unfortunately the fate of many other buildings followed.
 Fortunately le collections contained in it had previously been secured.

-A long and tiring reconstruction followed, started in 1945 and brought to an end in 1956.
-The works of restoration of the building through the most modern museographic criteria of the time, they allowed to make the Campania museum among the most important ofItaly ed'Europe.
+A long and tiring reconstruction followed, begun in 1945 and completed in 1956.
+The works of restoration of the building through the most modern museographic criteria of the time, allowed to make the Campania museum among the most important ofItaly ed'Europe.

 The new system was edited for the medieval section by prof. Raffaello Causa and for the archaeological one from the proff.
 Alfonso De Franciscis e Mario Naples.

-II museum it is therefore divided into two departments: one archaeological it's one medieval with an important one attached library; has 32 showrooms, 20 of deposit, three large courtyards and also a vast and suggestive garden.
+II museum it is therefore divided into two departments: one archaeological it's one medieval with an important annex library; has 32 showrooms, 20 of deposit, three large courtyards and also a vast and suggestive garden.